 Play to the Crowd is committed to providing children, young people and vulnerable adults experiences which delight and unite our community as well as opportunities to perform to the public.
-When we programme these opportunities we must ensure that the welfare and safety of the children involved is at the forefront of our planning in accordance with the following legislation:
+When we programme these opportunities we must ensure that the welfare and safety of the children involved is at the forefront of our planning.